When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: Ratio-induced Weight Mismatch in Positive-Advantage Responses

 \subsection{Weight Misallocation of Positive Tokens in PPO-Clip}

-As shown in Figure~\ref{fig:is_visualization}(c), for negative-advantage samples, the weight distribution behaves as expected: weights decrease gradually from the top-left to the bottom-right of the figure.
-However, for positive-advantage samples, shown in Figure~\ref{fig:is_visualization}(b), the allocation is the opposite of our intuition.
+As shown in Figure~\ref{fig:is_visualization}(c), for negative-advantage samples, the weight distribution behaves as expected: weights decrease gradually from the top-left region to the bottom-right region.
+However, for positive-advantage samples shown in Figure~\ref{fig:is_visualization}(b), the allocation is the opposite to our intuition.
 Tokens in the top-left region, whose probabilities under the current policy are already much larger than under the old policy, are given larger weights, while tokens in the bottom-right region, with lower current probabilities, are assigned very small weights.
 Therefore, PPO-Clip underweights lagging tokens and overweights already reinforced tokens within positive-advantage samples.

 This mismatch causes two problems: (1) tokens in the bottom-right region, which are clearly lagging behind the old policy, are suppressed further by excessively low weights.
-For example, if the old policy probability is 0.9 and the current policy probability is 0.1, the assigned weight is merely 1/9, resulting in a weak update signal and insufficient learning.
+For example, if the old policy probability is $0.9$ and the current policy probability is $0.1$, the assigned weight is merely $1/9$, resulting in a weak update signal and insufficient learning.
 (2) for tokens in the top-left region that already have a significant advantage, they are assigned disproportionately high weights.
 On the one hand, the model is more likely to deviate from the old policy, undermining training stability.
 On the other hand, the model overfits on positive samples, further amplifying their probabilities after the update.
 In the next update, their weights increase even more, forming a \textbf{self-reinforcing loop}.
 This mechanism underlies the previously observed phenomena such as entropy collapse and increased output repetition.
 For more details on how to distinguish healthy convergence and local optima, please refer to Appendix~\ref{app:distinguish_convergence_or_local_optima}.